Shane Millard: Career

 After a shoulder problem in the 2007 season Millard decided to retire from rugby league after helping Wigan to the semifinals of the Super League playoffs.

 Millard played for the Thirroul Butchers in the 2009 Illawarra rugby league competition.
 As of 2010 Shane resides in Wollongong, NSW Australia with his wife and three daughters.

-He played representative football for the USA Tomahawks.

 Coaching career

-In 1999, he coached the USA in three fixtures, namely 2 wins against Japan and Canada, respectively, followed by defeat to Lebanon.

 In 2018, Millard was announced as the new head coach of the North Sydney Bears.
 At the end of the 2018 season, Millard was released as North Sydney coach and replaced by former Norths player Jason Taylor.

 In 2019, Millard became the head coach of the South Sydney, Canterbury Cup NSW side.
 On 6 May, Millard was selected as the coach for the Canterbury Cup NSW residents side to play against the Queensland residents representative team.